 - 1. Complete a training program designed to familiarize teachers with distance learning equipment and techniques. - 2.
 Make available to students at each site on the first day of class course syllabi and all other relevant materials.
-As far as is possible, all handouts and other papers that will be necessary throughout the semester should be available on site at the beginning of the semester. - 3.
+All handouts and other papers that will be necessary throughout the semester should be available on site at the beginning of the semester. - 3.
 Instructors are responsible for the establishment and maintenance of discipline at all sites. - 4.
-Maintain the privacy of all distance learning students, be it electronically or otherwise.
+Maintain the privacy of all distance learning students, be it electronically or otherwise. - 5.
+Have approval form on file in the Vice President of Academic Affairs office.